MacTynow/learning/docs/03-docker-application.md

 ## The Dockerfile

 Create a new `Dockerfile` file in that new directory.
+A dockerfile is a list of instructions that will be run one after the other.
+Each instruction run is called a layer, and each layer is cached.
+The cached layers will be reused unless they are changes at their level, in which case they will be rebuilt from scratch as well as all the following layers.
+Here is a short description of the most commonly used instructions.
+The full list and documentation is available at https://docs.docker.com/engine/reference/builder/.

 ### The `FROM` instruction